Everyone has a role to play in safety. Below are examples of things that you can do to support safety on York University campuses.

 - Keep your purse or wallet with you or locked in a secure drawer or cabinet.

 - Report any harassing behaviour or communications (e.g. obscene emails, letters or telephone calls) to Security Services.

 - Never assume that an individual wandering through a building is a member of the York community.

-- Report problems with safety equipment, such as discharged fire extinguishers, damaged emergency telephones, burnt out lights and malfunctioning electronic door access systems to the appropriate areas.
+- Report problems with safety equipment, such as discharged fire extinguishers, damaged emergency telephones, burned-out lights and malfunctioning electronic door access systems to the appropriate areas.

-- Use the goSAFE program to get assist you in safely getting to your destination. (visit the goSAFE website for more information about the program).
+- Use the goSAFE program for help getting to your destination safely.
+For more information about the program, visit the goSAFE website.

-Dealing with indecent, harassing, or threatening telephone calls or electronic mail messages can be both frightening and confusing.
-They are also criminal offenses and should be reported to Security Services and/or Police.
+Dealing with indecent, harassing, or threatening telephone calls or email messages can be both frightening and confusing.
+They are also criminal offences and should be reported to Security Services and/or Police.